OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-15.md

 Terror and dread fall upon them; by the power of Your arm, they are as still as a stone, until Your people pass by, Lord, until the people You have purchased pass by.

 ## Exodus 15:17
-You will bring them in and plant them on the mountain of Your inheritance, the place, Lord, You made for Your dwelling, the sanctuary, Lord, Your hands established.
+You will bring them in and establish them on the mountain of Your inheritance, the place, Lord, You made for Your dwelling, the sanctuary, Lord, Your hands have set up.

 ## Exodus 15:18
-The Lord shall reign for ever and ever.”
+The Lord will reign for all time.”

 ## Exodus 15:19
 When Pharaoh’s horses, chariots, and horsemen went into the sea, the Lord brought the waters of the sea back over them, but the Israelites walked on dry land through the midst of the sea.